 Our flagship 6pm newscast, CTV News with Ken Shaw and Michelle Dubé is the number one local newscast in Canada in terms of audience, and was awarded the Radio and Television News Directors Association Award for best local newscast in 2005.

-CTV Toronto's popular news personalities such as Pauline Chan, Paul Bliss and Andria Case deliver the news in a professional yet friendly style that makes viewers feel comfortable.
+CTV Toronto's popular news personalities such as Pauline Chan, Austin Delaney and Andria Case deliver the news in a professional yet friendly style that makes viewers feel comfortable.
 Our reporters in the field have won dozens of awards for journalistic merit from across North America.